bobfoster/avl-trees/README.md

           / \                        \
          ?   c                        ?

-In each case, the rotated node has been brought back into balance and the resulting tree is correct.
+In each case, the replacement for the rotated node is now balanced and the resulting tree is correct.
 (These examples assume there is some ? value between a and b, perhaps 'aa'?)